 My god, we adore this salad!
-It’s exactly what it sounds like: a mountain of shredded brussel sprouts mixed with caesar salad dressing, but then…. then it gets topped with homemade croutons and truffle oil.
+It’s exactly what it sounds like: a mountain of shredded Brussels sprouts mixed with caesar salad dressing, but then…. then it gets topped with homemade croutons and truffle oil.
 It’s familiar, yet elevated.
 We’ve enjoyed similar dishes at countless restaurants over the years and we are so, so happy to be sharing our version with you today!

-Crunchy, raw shredded brussel sprouts are tossed with a creamy homemade Caesar salad dressing, lots of shaved Parmigiano Reggiano cheese, freshly cracked black pepper, and — our favorite ingredient! — truffle oil.
+Crunchy, raw shredded Brussels sprouts are tossed with a creamy homemade Caesar salad dressing, lots of shaved Parmigiano Reggiano cheese, freshly cracked black pepper, and — our favorite ingredient! — truffle oil.
 Don’t underestimate the effect a tiny amount of truffle oil can have on a dish!

-- Brussel sprouts, shredded (instructions below!)
+- Brussels sprouts, shredded (instructions below!)

 - Shaved Parmigiano Reggiano